Channel Islands (California): Characteristics

 The eight islands are split among the jurisdictions of three California counties: Santa Barbara County (four), Ventura County (two), and Los Angeles County (two).
-The islands are divided into two groups; the northern Channel Islands and the southern Channel Islands.
+The islands are divided into the Northern Channel Islands and the Southern Channel Islands.
 The four northern Islands used to be a single landmass known as Santa Rosae.

 The archipelago extends for 160 mi between San Miguel Island in the north and San Clemente Island in the south.
-Together, the islands’ land area totals 221331 acre, or about 346 sqmi.
+Together, the islands' land area totals 221331 acre, or about 346 sqmi.

 Five of the islands (San Miguel, Santa Rosa, Santa Cruz, Anacapa, and Santa Barbara) were made into the Channel Islands National Park in 1980.
 The Channel Islands National Marine Sanctuary encompasses the waters 6 nmi off these islands.

-Santa Catalina Island is the only one of the eight islands with a significant permanent civilian settlement—the resort city of Avalon, California, and the unincorporated town of Two Harbors.
+Santa Catalina Island is the only one of the eight islands with significant permanent civilian settlements—the resort city of Avalon and the unincorporated community of Two Harbors.
 University of Southern California also houses its USC Wrigley Institute for Environmental Studies marine lab in Two Harbors.

 The Channel Islands National Park mainland visitor center in Ventura Harbor received 342,000 visitors in 2014.
 The islands attract around 70,000 tourists a year, mostly during the summer.
-Visitors can travel to the islands via public boat or airplane transportation.
-Camping grounds are available on Anacapa, Santa Rosa, Santa Cruz, San Miguel, and Santa Barbara Islands in the Channel Islands National Park.
+Visitors can travel to the islands by boat or airplane.
+Camping grounds are available in the Channel Islands National Park in Anacapa, Santa Rosa, Santa Cruz, San Miguel, and Santa Barbara Islands.
 Attractions include whale watching, hikes, snorkeling, kayaking and camping.

 Natural seepage of oil occurs at several places in the Santa Barbara Channel.
 Tar balls or pieces of tar in small numbers are found in the kelp and on the beaches.
-Native Americans used naturally occurring tar, bitumen, for a variety of purposes which include roofing, waterproofing, paving and some ceremonial purposes.
+Native Americans used naturally occurring tar, bitumen, for various purposes, including roofing, waterproofing, paving, and some ceremonial purposes.

 The Channel Islands at low elevations are virtually frost-free and constitute one of the few such areas in the 48 contiguous US states.
-It snows only rarely, on higher mountain peaks.
+It snows only rarely on higher mountain peaks.